-Kimberly Luste Maran is an associate director for the North American Division Office of Communication.
+Kimberly Luste Maran is the director for the North American Division Office of Communication.
+Before this, she served as an associate director of communication since late 2017.
 An award-winning writer, she is primarily responsible for editing Adventist Journey magazine and NAD NewsPoints, the weekly e-newsletter of the division.
 Kimberly also provides news and editorial direction at the division, as well as writing news and feature articles.
 She has been the point person for the 2017-18 division’s corporate website redesign.

 Kimberly has conducted numerous writing and editing workshops for the NAD and international audiences, including the Society of Adventist Communicators (SAC) and the Adventist Ministries Convention.
 She has also been involved in several marketing/promotional campaigns for SAC, Sonscreen Film Festival, and the Facebook Live show Is This Thing On?